coil-language/coil-lang/README.md

 JavaScript's prototypal system is radically underused resulting in no agreed upon idioms for polymorphic design.

-Protej addresses this with a very simple system called Protocols, it combines JavaScript Symbols, bind operator & dynamic `this` semantics to bring a system that can do the following:
+Protej addresses this with a very simple system called Protocols, it combines JavaScript Symbols, prototypes & dynamic `this` semantics to bring a system that can do the following:

 ```
 [{ status: "won" }, { status: "lost" }]